 Oxygen starvation of the brain at birth

 This can happen for a number of different reasons; for example, the baby becoming stuck and squeezed in the pelvis just before delivery or the umbilical cord becoming twisted and wrapped around the baby’s neck.
 Monitoring of the baby’s heart rate should detect any distress associated with oxygen starvation of the brain.
 If this is identified, delivery of the child may be brought forward with an assisted delivery (forceps) or caesarean section.

-Statistics suggest that around 70% of Cerebral Palsy brain injuries occur in the antenatal stage of the pregnancy, 20% during the labour and delivery and 10% caused by problems developing after birth.
+Statistics suggest that around 70% of cerebral palsy brain injuries occur in the antenatal stage of the pregnancy, 20% during labour and delivery and 10% caused by problems developing after birth.

 Blunt trauma to a baby’s delicate head can cause permanent brain damage.